What is a HEPA filter?

 How do I install a carbon filter?

 If you use a Cannon, you can install an activated carbon filter and a HEPA filter simultaneously.
-On the fan opening, first place the carbon filter then place the HEPA on top (as shown in the Filter Order diagram to the right).
-On our Original DIYs, we suggest not using a carbon and HEPA simultaneously.
-If VOCs are a problem you can use just a carbon on our Original DIY though!
+On the fan opening, first place the HEPA then place the carbon filter on top (as shown in the Filter Order diagram to the right).

 Can I wash my HEPA filter